felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 *"You know what?
 I think DevOps would be a good fit for you."*

-If you are someone with imposter syndrome, receiving this kind of information is a mixed bag.
+If you are someone with impostor syndrome, receiving this kind of information is a mixed bag.
 On one hand, it finally provides an explanation of why you were having so much difficulty accomplishing the tasks you were given, which is a big plus. *"Of course, it all makes